BelledonneCommunications/flexisip-account-manager/INSTALL.md

 The `artisan` script is in the root directory of where the application is setup, with packages its often `/opt/belledonne-communications/share/flexisip-account-manager/flexiapi/`.

+⚠️ RockyLinux 8 official repositories doesn't provide all the required dependencies to setup FlexiAPI.
+We recommend to setup the Remi repositories to retrieve the missing packages or upgrade to RockyLinux 9 or later.

 ⚠️ If you want to enable JWT authentication the php-sodium dependency is required, on Rockylinux it is only available in the Remi repository in some cases.
 You can install it with the following steps:

     dnf -y install https://rpms.remirepo.net/enterprise/remi-release-{rockylinux-release}.rpm